Cladophialophora carrionii: Habitat and ecology

 Infections by C. carrionii typically arise following traumatic inoculation of material colonized by the fungus.
-Most infections are reported from dry rural agricultural areas regions.
+Most infections are reported from dry rural agricultural regions.
 Cladophialophora carrionii is saprotrophic, occurring mainly on decaying plant material such as wood where it produces enzymes that allow it to utilize lignin as a nutrient source.
 Cladophialophora carrionii is also found in pine trees, eucalyptus fence posts (which are often used in farming to protect crops), soil and dead cactus spines where it derives its nutrition from carbohydrates, minerals and vitamins in the plant tissue.

 Morphology

-Cladophialophora carrionii is part of a group of melanized fungi, also known as “black yeasts” because its mycelial form has a dark green colour and its conidia have brown pigment.
+Cladophialophora carrionii is part of a group of melanized fungi, also known as "black yeasts", because its mycelial form has a dark green colour and its conidia have brown pigment.
 Colonies grow at a modest rate on Sabouraud dextrose agar.
 The conidia of C. carrionii are unicellular oval-shaped spores that are distinguishable due to the presence of two lightly pigmented scars.
-Conidia vary in length (1.5-3.0 × 2.0-7.5 µm).
+Conidia vary in length (1.5-3.0 × 2.0-7.5 μm).
 Its long conidiophores are similar to the genus Cladosporium, which comes from the Latin word "clado", meaning branched.
 The genus Cladophialophora is distinguished from Cladosporium because in addition to chains of conidia, members of the genus Cladophialophora also produce phialides.
 Cladophialophora carrionii is a dimorphic pathogen that changes states from a mycelial form to a muriform, yeast-like state once it invades its host.
 Muriform cells are golden-brown in colour due to melanin deposition and have thick cell walls.